 I moved to Edinburgh after I finished university and, coming from Lithuania at the time, I discovered a vast array of new ingredients and recipes.
 Since then I’ve become increasingly curious about different ways of cooking and found a new appreciation for my native Baltic and Nordic cuisines.
 I’ve also noticed how home cooking has nearly died out, and when eating out, it is difficult to find food cooked from scratch.
 This and the newly found knowledge, has inspired me explore what local and seasonal produce is available and share simple recipes on this blog.

-Through, eating, cooking, experimenting, and talking to others, I have realised some core values that influence how I cook:
+Through cooking, eating, experimenting, and talking to others, I have realised some core values that influence how I cook and eat: